-Complementary metal-oxide semiconductor (CMOS) technology is widely used to fabricate the cameras used in smartphones.
-The sequential sampling by different rows in the camera sensor is referred to as a rolling shutter [21].
+Complementary metal-oxide semiconductor (CMOS) technology is widely used to fabricate the cameras used in modern smartphones.
+The sequential sampling by different rows in the camera sensor is referred to as a rolling shutter [35].
+Fig. 3 illustrates the sampling process when capturing a video.
 The latency between the start of each exposure in each row is denoted by Δ_C .
 Note that Δ_C remains a constant regardless of the ISO and exposure time and whether the sensor is used to capture a still image or video segment.
-The time during which one frame is captured is denoted by T_f .
-Note that there is a time gap between two consecutive frames.
+The sampling rate f_c of a rolling shutter camera is calculated as follows: $f_c = 1/\Delta_C$.